-Traditionally cattle herding is not common in the south, due to environment factors that encourages tsetse fly habitation and for more than a century the south has relied on Fulani cattle herders for meat.
-The Fulanis who are practices nomadic herding move their herds from place to place in search for greener grass and water.
+Traditionally cattle herding is not common in the south, due to environmental factors that encourage tsetse fly habitation and for more than a century the south has relied on Fulani cattle herders for meat.
+The Fulanis who practice nomadic herding move their herds from place to place in search of greener grass and water.

-Unfortunate, despite environment changes in resent times like drought and desertification in the north and agricultural expansion and deforestation in the south; advancements in livestock farming technologies like breeding and genetics; increased resistance of cattle to Trypanosomiasis; and reduction of tsetse fly population in the south, Nigeria still rely on the nomadic life style of the Fulanis to sustain its cattle industry.
+Unfortunate, despite environment changes in recent times like drought and desertification in the north and agricultural expansion and deforestation in the south; advancements in livestock farming technologies like breeding and genetics; increased resistance of cattle to Trypanosomiasis; and reduction of tsetse fly population in the south, Nigeria still rely on the nomadic lifestyle of the Fulanis to sustain its cattle industry.

-Nigeria’s cattle herding industry and policy is built around the Fulani ethnic group of the northern part of the country.
-The country relies on their way of life for beef and milk to feed a population of 180 million people.
+Nigeria’s cattle herding industry and policy are built around the Fulani ethnic group of the northern part of the country.
 It is expected from a country whose economy depends on natural resources and outdated traditional structures to do so, as cattle herding is the traditional occupation of the Fulanis.

 The Federal government has deliberately avoided discussions on cattle herding modernisation focusing only on developing the meat processing sector, as the cattle herding sector over the years has become an ‘ethnic group’ itself.
 This has made it more of a political than an economic issue.